Understanding NV Solar Power Laws

 Rapid Shutdown and Firefighters

-The NEC 2017 now accounts for this possible problem.
-It mandates that power is shut off at the panel when the automatic shut-off switch is applied.
-All conductors within a foot of the array are required to reduce to 80 volts or less within 30 seconds.
+The NEC 2017 now accounts for emergency roof access on solar homes.
+It mandates a power shut-off at the solar panel when using the automatic shut-off switch.
+Now all conductors within a foot of the array area need reduction to 80 or fewer volts within 30 seconds.

 Nevada Updated Its Electric Code to NEC 2017

 As of April 1, 2021, Nevada has updated its code to NEC 2017.
 However, to avoid confusion, most Nevada solar installers stay up-to-date with the current NEC.